hanabi/hanabi.github.io/Reference.md

   * Normally, since it is the *Early Game*, a number 5's clue to Cathy might just be a *5 Stall*.
 However, since Alice could have given the red *Play Clue* to Donald, this is an "early" 5's clue, so it must be an *Early 5's Chop Move*.
 However, this cannot be an *Early 5's Chop Move* either, since Cathy has a trash red 1 on her chop.
   * Thus, Bob knows that this is a *Junk Ejection*, and he blind-plays his *Second Finesse Position*.
 It is a green 1 and successfully plays.
   * Cathy knows that if this was an *Early 5's Chop Move*, then Bob would not have blind-played anything.
 Since he blind-played his *Second Finesse Position* card, this must be a *Junk Ejection* and her slot 4 card must be trash.
+* Unlike *Junk Ejection* with trash, *Junk Ejection* with a 5 is only "turned on" in the *Early Game*.

+#### Trash Push Ejection

+* Normally, when known trash is touched as the focus of the clue, and the known trash is on chop, it communicates a *Trash Push*.
+* However, what if the *Trash Pushed* card is trash?
+The other players can see that this clue must have some other purpose - it should signal an *Ejection* on the very next player.

 #### Order Ejection